Search

 KTV with Chinese characteristics

 Invented in 1971 by a Japanese musician, Daisuke Inoue, KTV was initially an entertainment for business occasions.
-By playing the recorded soundtracks on a TV-sized machine, business servers and clients can sing along to the tune and relax before getting down to their projects.
+By playing the recorded soundtracks on a TV-sized machine, business servers, and clients can sing along to the tune and relax before getting down to their projects.

 KTV was first introduced to China in the 1980s and instantly became popular, especially among young people.
-Unlike Western-style karaoke, which often involves singing with a mic in front of a big group of people, KTV in China involves booking a personal room for you and your friends.
-In China, KTV rooms are decorated to be fancy, glitzy, and over the top.
+Unlike Western-style karaoke, which often involves singing with a mic in front of a large group, KTV in China consists of booking a personal room for a group of friends, colleagues, or business partners.
+In China, KTV rooms are decorated to be fancy, glitzy, and over-the-top.
 There’s a big TV screen in the room playing the music video and lyrics, together with a small screen for song picking, temperature control, and light effect adjusting.
-KTV places also provide food and beverages, from mini-stores inside or online menus.
-Depending on the room size and time slot, the prices can vary (weekend evenings are more expensive than other times).
-An average KTV party usually costs a few hundred RMB but split between the number of people who go, it’s fairly affordable.
+KTV places also provide food and beverages, from mini-stores inside to online menus.

 daxue-consulting-ktv-karaoke-china-2